go-iiif/go-iiif/README.md

 | **tif** | tif | <span style="color:red;">false</span> | <span style="color:red;">false</span> | <span style="color:red;">false</span> | <span style="color:green;">**true**</span> |
 | **webp** | webp | <span style="color:red;">false</span> | <span style="color:red;">false</span> | <span style="color:red;">false</span> | <span style="color:green;">**true**</span> |

+_Support for GIF output is not enabled by default because it is not currently supported by `bimg` (the Go library on top of `lipvips`).
+There is however native support for converting final images to be GIFs but you will need to enable that by hand, below._

 #### features.enable